AdobeDocs/audience-manager.de-DE/help/using/features/destinations/get-aam-cookie-code.md

 # `get_aamCookie` Code {#get-aamcookie-code}

-Code, der für [!DNL DART Enterprise] (und andere Zieltypen) erforderlich ist, um den eindeutigen Benutzer-ID ([!DNL UUID])-Wert des Audience Manager zu erfassen.
+Code required by [!DNL DART Enterprise] (and other destination types) to capture the Audience Manager unique user ID ([!DNL UUID]) value.

-Definieren Sie diese Funktion am oberen Rand der Seite idealerweise im `<head>` Codeblock.
+Define this function at the top of the page, ideally within the `<head>` code block.

 <!-- r_aam_de_cookie.xml -->